 Make you sure You're Ready to Become a Retail Vendor

-Production capacity, quality control, distribution logistics…these are all aspects of the business that you must carefully consider and plan for before letting a retailer know you’re ready for their order.
-If you cannot get the product on the shelves, or faulty product is returned, you could irreparably damage a once in a lifetime relationship.
-The Walmart’s of the world don’t need you as much as you need them.
+Production capacity, quality control, distribution logistics…these are all aspects of the business that you must carefully consider before letting a retailer know you’re ready for their order.
+If you cannot get the product on the shelves, or a faulty product is returned, you could irreparably damage a once-in-a-lifetime relationship.
+Your competition is waiting right outside the door.

 One of the most common challenges that can cripple and sink a burgeoning company is financial difficulties.
 If you don’t have enough money to produce your product or even keep the lights on, you’re in trouble.

-Avoid financial worries by planning for cash reserves or having a supply chain financing or invoice financing partner that can help you bridge any cash flow gaps you might experience between the time you fill an order and getting paid.
+Avoid financial worries by planning for cash reserves or by having supply chain financing or invoice financing partners that can help you bridge any cash flow gaps you might experience between the time you fill an order and get paid.

 Connect with Purchasing Managers

 Your relationships can either elevate your product to mass adoption, or add you to the long list of failed products.
 If you want to be the next iPod and avoid the fate of the Zune, you’d best start schmoozing with those who are most influential.

 The purchasing managers of retailers are the ones to woo, and LinkedIn is one of the easiest and most effective ways to do so.

 For every retailer that you want to form a relationship with, search LinkedIn and connect with its respective product managers.
 Prepare a short pitch that will impress them while keeping you and your products on their radar.
 Even if you’re not ready to make a sale yet, it will be much easier to approach the right people if they already have an idea of who you are.
 Better yet, walk into the retail establishment and introduce yourself.
 Taking the time for a face-to-face meeting can imply you mean business.